 With my belly full and my family asking me about the rest of our trip, I shared some history about Bodega Bay.
-We talked about Bodega Bay weather being so nice and pleasant.
+We admired the Bodega Bay weather.
+It was breezy and pleasant.

-I enlighted my family on how it is famous for being the location where Alfred Hitchcock filmed scenes for his movie The Birds starring Rod Taylor, Tippi Hedren, Jessica Tandy, and Susanne Pleshette.
+I enlighted my family on how the place is famous for being the location where Alfred Hitchcock filmed scenes for his movie The Birds starring Rod Taylor, Tippi Hedren, Jessica Tandy, and Susanne Pleshette.
 I get this bright idea.
 “Let’s watch The Birds when we get back to the inn.”

-My daughter hasn’t seen it yet and brightens up on my idea.
+My daughter never saw the movie and brightens up on my idea.
 We talk about the shelves of DVDs in the inn’s reception area.
 “They must have a copy of The Birds.”

-We head back to our room and stop at the front desk.
+On our way back to our room, we stop at the front desk.
 Sure enough, they have a copy of .
 We head back to our room pop in the DVD player and watch a great movie that takes place in Bodega Bay.
-After the movie, we all slept completely through the night.
-Not a sound could be heard from the inn.
+After the movie, we slept through the night.
+Not a sound heard from the inn.
 The Birds

 We woke the next day in search of a decent coffee shop.
 We found Roadhouse off Highway 1.
-We enter the establishment where six fishermen sat in eclectic chairs resembling several different styles of kitchens.
+We enter the establishment, where six fishermen sat in eclectic chairs resembling several different styles of kitchen chairs.
 They seemed surprised to see us as did the older gentleman behind the barista machine.

-The place wasn’t dirty and wasn’t clean but it definitely was cluttered with unattended game boxes, shelve of business cards and fliers hocking real estate, yoga classes, and therapeutic massages.
+The place didn't appear dirty or clean, but cluttered with unattended game boxes, shelve of business cards and fliers hocking real estate, yoga classes, and therapeutic massages.
 Behind all the clutter was an autograph picture of Tippi Hedren in a scene from The Birds.
-The autograph was addressed to John.
+The autograph addressed to John.

-The fishermen went back to their conversation about an engine one of the fisherman was trying to repair.
+The fishermen went back to their conversation, about an engine, one of the fishermen was trying to repair.
 We ordered our drinks and was surprised that the place had almond milk.
 The older gentleman making our drinks seemed surprised as well.
-He really didn’t look like someone who worked in a coffee shop.
-He looked more like he belonged to the group of fishermen sitting in the kitchen chairs or out on the bay with his fishing boat.
+He didn’t look like someone who worked in a coffee shop.
+He looked more like he belonged out on the bay with his fishing boat.
 The coffee drinks were better than average, and I was so happy to have caffeine coursing through my veins

 What to Do in Bodega Bay

 We left with our drinks and walked a short block reading the closed signs, “Open Thursday – Monday,” which meant the town was going to be quiet during our stay.
-I later discovered that most of the businesses were closed on Tuesday and Wednesday.
+I discovered later most of the businesses closed on Tuesday and Wednesday.

 We had a simple breakfast and hit the Red Hill trail starting from Shell Beach off Highway 1.

-The beginning of the trail had a steep grade but nothing like the day before when we descended down to Wildcat beach and hiked back up to the main trail at Alamere Falls.
+The steep grade at the beginning of Red Trail seemed nothing like yesterday's hike, the hike down Wildcat Beach and back up the main trail at Alamere Falls.

 No, this was an easy hike with no one but my family on the trail.
-We did see a couple of people but it was incidental.
+We incidentally saw a couple of people.
 We saw quail, wildflowers, and came to a refreshing group of trees.
 From there, we wound around and came back down the trail and savored the panorama view of the hillsides and coastal beaches.

 We spent the afternoon relaxing and reading near the inn and headed to the next recommended place to have dinner, River’s End in Jenner.
-On Tuesday night, the restaurant offers a half off special, which the head chef prepares for the staff and locals.
-The meal was delicious and the service five-star.
+Tuesday nights, the restaurant serves a half-off special, which the head chef prepares for the staff and the locals.
+The meal was delicious, and the service five-star.
 Our table had a view of the Russian River opening into the Pacific Ocean with an unbelievable sunset.

 The next day we decided to be tourists, so we visited taffy shops and other knick-knack shops.
-We even visit places where The Birds was filmed.
-The only place that is worth mentioning is the schoolhouse where the famous scene of the kids running from the school while the blackbirds attacked them.
+We visited places where scenes filmed for The Birds took place.
+The only place worth mentioning is the schoolhouse.
+The famous scene with the blackbirds attacked the school kids running away.

-Since we just watched the movie a couple of nights ago, visiting the Potter Schoolhouse was very exciting with a bit of a fandom flavor to it.
-The building is privately owned and was completely remodeled by the family that purchased the school.
+Since we just watched the movie a couple of nights ago, visiting the Potter Schoolhouse was very exciting with a bit of fandom.
+The building, privately owned and remodeled by the family that purchased the school.
 It now looks like a place to hold special events such as weddings or school functions.

-It is obvious why Hitchcock chose this schoolhouse as the setting of the blackbird attack on the school children.
-The building is tall and is built on a sloping hill, kind of haunting in a way.
+Seeing the schoolhouse as the setting of the blackbird attack on the school children, Hitchcock chose the right location.
+The tall building on a sloping hill is haunting in away.
 As a sidebar, I am curious how Tippi Hedren felt about running downhill in high heels and wearing a skirt suit.

-The schoolhouse visit was our last excursion to Bodega Bay.
+The schoolhouse visit was our last excursion in Bodega Bay.
 We were packed and headed back home with a stop in Napa Valley for lunch.
-The lunch was uneventful so I won’t go into details.
-All in all, the trip to Point Reyes and up to Bodega Bay turned out to be one of the best trips with my family.
+The lunch was uneventful, so I will not go into details.
+All in all, the trip started with a hike near Point Reyes, and then two days in Bodega Bay that turned out to be one a memorable trip with my family.

 © 2017 Kenna McHugh